Generative Predictive Control: Flow Matching Policies for Dynamic and Difficult-to-Demonstrate Tasks: Background

 \subsection{Sampling-based Predictive Control}

 MPC methods traditionally solve $\eqref{eq:ocp}$ with gradient-based non-convex optimization.
-But these techniques face significant challenges, particularly when it comes to the stiff and highly nonlinear contact dynamics essential for contact-rich robot locomotion and manipulation \citep{wensing2023optimization, posa2014direct, kurtz2023inverse, aydinoglu2024consensus}.
+But these techniques face significant challenges, particularly when it comes to the stiff and highly nonlinear contact dynamics essential for contact-rich robot locomotion and manipulation \cite{wensing2023optimization, posa2014direct, kurtz2023inverse, aydinoglu2024consensus}.

-In response to these challenges, SPC is gaining prominence as a simple and computationally efficient alternative to gradient-based MPC \citep{li2024drop, williams2016aggressive, xue2024full, williams2017model, vlahov2024mppi}.
-Instead of relying on the complex machinery of nonlinear optimization, SPC algorithms perform some variation on the following simple procedure: \begin{enumerate} \item At step $k$, sample $N$ candidate action sequences from a Gaussian proposal distribution\footnote{Some SPC methods use a non-isotropic proposal distribution and update the variance of the proposal distribution along with the mean.
+In response to these challenges, SPC is gaining prominence as a simple and computationally efficient alternative to gradient-based MPC \cite{li2024drop, williams2016aggressive, xue2024full, williams2017model, vlahov2024mppi}.
+Instead of relying on complex nonlinear optimization, SPC algorithms perform a variation on the following simple procedure: \begin{enumerate} \item At step $k$, sample $N$ candidate action sequences from a Gaussian proposal distribution\footnote{Some SPC methods use a non-isotropic proposal distribution and update the variance of the proposal distribution along with the mean.
 We focus on an isotropic Gaussian with fixed variance for simplicity.}.